 Ezra Escobar / cello

-Ezra’s compositions have been premiered at Symphony Center in Chicago, Bennett Gordon Hall at Ravinia Festival, the Royal College of Music, the Evanston Chamber Music Society, the Heifetz Institute, and the Ogle Center at Indiana University.
-Ezra is a resident artist of the Fil-Am Music Foundation, a nonprofit organization dedicated to promoting exceptional Filipino classical musicians through scholarship assistance and performance opportunities.
-With the Foundation, he has presented the U.S premieres of works by Filipino composers including Antonino Buenaventura, A.J Villanueva, Gabriel Mendoza, and National Artists of the Philippines for Music Lucrecia Kasilag & Lucio San Pedro.
+Ezra is a resident artist of the Fil-Am Music Foundation, a nonprofit organisation dedicated to promoting exceptional Filipino classical musicians through scholarship assistance and performance opportunities.
+With the Foundation, he has presented the U.S premieres of works by Filipino composers such as A.J Villanueva, Gabriel Mendoza, and National Artists of the Philippines for Music Antonino Buenaventura, Lucrecia Kasilag & Lucio San Pedro.
+As a composer, his works have been performed throughout the USA, the UK, and Australia, notably in his hometown of Chicago at Symphony Center and the Ravinia Festival.

-Ezra studied at the Music Institute of Chicago before obtaining a BM at the Mannes School of Music and a master’s degree at the Royal College of Music.
+Ezra studied with Tanya Carey, Marcy Rosen, Hélène Dautry, and Alexander Chaushian at the Music Institute of Chicago, Mannes School of Music and the Royal College of Music.
 While at the RCM, he won top prizes in both cello and composition.
-He is currently pursuing an Artist Diploma at the RCM in the studio of Alexander Chaushian, and his primary teachers have been Tanya Carey, Marcy Rosen, and Hélène Dautry.
-Additional studies include lessons and master classes with Johannes Moser, Hans Jensen, Timothy Eddy, Marc Coppey, Colin Carr, Eric-Maria Couturier, Matt Haimovitz, Astrid Schween, & Denis Brott.
+Additional studies include masterclasses with Johannes Moser, Alisa Weilerstein, Hans Jensen, Timothy Eddy, Marc Coppey, Colin Carr, & Eric-Maria Couturier.